bvbmedia/multishop/Documentation/Administrator/Index.rst

 - "jQuery UI Version": select 1.10.x
 - "jQuery TOOLS Version": select 1.2.x (or later)

-Do not enable the checkbox “Integrate jQuery to footer” because many interfaces of Multishop renders inline JavaScript (most of it is actually attached to the head tag).
+Do not enable the checkbox "Integrate jQuery to footer" because many interfaces of Multishop renders inline JavaScript (most of it is actually attached to the head tag).
 If you active this checkbox than this code would then be executed before the browser loads the jQuery library.

 Finally press Update to save the T3jQuery configuration.

 Configuring components T3jQuery
 """""""""""""""""""""""""""""""
 Now you have to configure which components of jQuery should be loaded.
-At the left panel of TYPO3 press on the menu item “T3 jQuery”.
+At the left panel of TYPO3 press on the menu item "T3 jQuery".
 On the top right there is a dropdown menu.
-Change the selection to: “Process & Analyze t3jquery.txt in extensions”.
+Change the selection to: "Process & Analyze t3jquery.txt in extensions".
-Press “Select all” to select all extensions and then press “Check”.
+Press "Select all" to select all extensions and then press "Check".

 Now the list of jQuery components will be displayed.
-Browse to the bottom of the page and press “Use”.
+Browse to the bottom of the page and press "Use".

 The required components are now automatically selected.
-Browse to the bottom of the page and press “Create jQuery Library”.
+Browse to the bottom of the page and press "Create jQuery Library".

 Configuring phpexcel_service to download the phpexcel library
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""